Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 NOTE: `Queue Schema` parameter can also be used in the connection string provided via code.

-NOTE: Starting with `V1.2.3` of the `SQL Server Transport` the `Queue Schema` parameter is supported only when used used in the connection string provided via code or via configuration.
+NOTE: In Versions 1.2.3 and above of the SQL Server Transport the `Queue Schema` parameter is supported only when used used in the connection string provided via code or via configuration.

 NOTE: Unlike in the SQL Server transport, the connection string configuration API in NServiceBus core favors code over config which means then configured both in `app.config` and via the `ConnectionString()` method, the latter will win.